Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

 \subsubsection{Visual quality}

-We compare our results with those generated by conventional centralized visualization, and generate a difference map (\autoref{fig-pre-error}).
+We compare our results with those generated by conventional centralized visualization, and generate an error chart.
+For example, we generate a difference map (Figure~\ref{fig-pre-error}) for heatmap.
 We use the same colormap as heatmap to encode the absolute value of the difference.
-The relative error of the obtained result in \autoref{fig-pre-error} (a) is 0.003.
-This indicates little difference between the result with the prediction-based scheme and the exact result.
+The relative error of the obtained result in Figure~\ref{fig-pre-error} (a) is 0.003.
+This indicates little difference between the result with the \textit{prediction-based} scheme and the exact result.
 Two results are visually identical.